aws-samples/amazon-chime-sdk-pstn-audio-voice-focus/README.md

 npm install -g npm nodejs typescript aws-sdk aws-cdk yarn # installs the necessary modules
 ```

-We choose to use [yarn ](https://classic.yarnpkg.com/lang/en/) for package management and automation but you can just as easily just stick with [npm](https://www.npmjs.com/)
+We choose to use [yarn](https://classic.yarnpkg.com/lang/en/) for package management and automation but you can just as easily stick with [npm](https://www.npmjs.com/)

 An example of the commands to install on Amazon Linux (or other yum-based linux) is [here](SETUP-DEPS.md).
 However, please always reference those tools installation instructions if needed.